 - Does Texas Tech Law offer an early decision program?

-No, however, Texas Tech Law does offer an early notification option.
-Applicants who submit their application by November 1, 2018 will be notified of their status by January 10, 2019.
+Texas Tech Law offers an early notification option.
+Applicants who submit their application by November 1, 2019 will be notified of their status by January 10, 2020.

 - Do you have any dual degree programs available?